Searching for Resources on Findhelp

 Starting Your Search

-This will then take you to a search page where you will be able to change the zip code search area, translate the site into a preferred language, or use one of our many search tools to find a program resource.
+This will then take you to a navigation page where you will be able to change the zip code search area, translate the site into a preferred language, or use one of our many search tools to find a program resource.

 Translating the Site